public-transport/hafas-client/docs/writing-a-profile.md

 }
 ```

-Assuming their HAFAS endpoint returns all lines names prefixed with `foo `, We can strip them like this:
+Assuming their HAFAS endpoint returns all line names prefixed with `foo `, we can adapt our profile to clean them:

 ```js
 // get the default line parser